 “Defining Neighbors: Religion, Race, and the Early Zionist-Arab Encounter,” by Jonathan Marc Gribetz, Princeton University Press, 312 pages, $35

-- Tapestry of conflict: When Jews and Arabs shared an identity
+- When Jews and Arabs Shared an Identity

 Is the Israeli-Palestinian conflict turning into a holy war?
 The official peace process and its proposed two-state solution assume that the Israelis and Palestinians basically form two nations, and that if each has its own nation-state, peace will be possible.